DHTMLX/docs-suite/docs/window/how_to_start.md

 ## Set content

-There are several ways of adding content into the dhtmlxWindow:
+There are several ways of adding content into the DHTMLX Window:

 - via the [](window/api/window_html_config.md) property to attach some HTML content into a window before initialization